 One of the downsides of working on insight is, by the very definition, a lack of foresight.
 Telling my parents resulted in them immediately pulling financial support for my tuition.

-“I’m not going to help buy you a useless future,” dad told me.
+“I’m not going to help buy you a useless future,” dad growled.
 “I can’t stop you from throwing away your life; you’re a fucking adult.
 That won’t be on me, though.”

-It was only through a stroke of luck that the current semester plus my living situation for the remainder of the semester plus summer was already paid for.
+It was only by dint of luck that the current semester, plus my living situation for the remainder of the semester and summer was already paid for.
 That check had already been deposited.

 The thing that sealed the deal for me was that I still enjoyed my time at school even when the next downswing struck later that semester.
-I’d quickly realized that decisions made when I felt good weren’t always the right ones.
-If they still felt right when I was depressed, though, I could at least be sure that they’d be more likely to stick.
+I’d already realized that decisions made when I felt good weren’t always the right ones, but if they still felt right when I was depressed, I could be sure that they’d be more likely to stick.